 Ideal Time for Surgery

-You need to know that the ideal time for surgical treatment is just before puberty.
+You must know that the ideal time for surgical treatment is just before puberty.
 During this time, the chest is still very elastic, and it will be much easier to remodel the chest bone.

-The period of intensive growth prevents the deepening of the deformity and the recovery time of surgery is shorter.
+The period of intensive growth prevents the deformity’s deepening and the surgery’s recovery time is shorter.
 At the same time, the incidence of relapse is significantly less.

 Safety for Older Patients

 Before the operation, your doctors should explain everything in detail to you.
-Of course, if you live somewhere far from the hospital, you can do it via a video call.
+Of course, if you live far from the hospital, you can do it via video call.

 There certainly will be a need for additional examinations before the operation, so you should plan it.